AllanOricil/esp32-mfa-authenticator/README.md

 ## Tools

 - PlatformIO IDE extension for VSCode.
 - Drivers for ESP32 for your OS.
-For my board and macos, I had to install this [driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) from Silicon Labs.
+> **INFO**: for my board and macos, I had to install this [driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) from Silicon Labs.
-- In order to work with `ESP32-2432S028` in PlatformIO, you must install these [boards](https://github.com/rzeldent/esp32-smartdisplay).
+- In order to configure `ESP32-2432S028` in PlatformIO, follow the instructions found in this [repository](https://github.com/rzeldent/esp32-smartdisplay).

 ## Requirements